 A Wellness Journey Through China From Tea to Tai Chi

-When tourists ask me what makes China so unique, most people think I’ll talk about the Great Wall, the Forbidden City or the pandas.
-Don’t get me wrong – these are truly memorable.
-But after more than 20 years of guiding Chinese tourists, I’ve come to realize that it’s not just the sightseeing that really makes a trip special and transforms the visitor experience.
-It’s China’s ability to help you slow down, reconnect with yourself, and find balance.
+When tourists ask me what makes China so special, most think I’ll talk about the Great Wall, the Forbidden City or pandas.
+Don’t get me wrong—these things are really memorable.
+But after I worked as a tour guide for over 20 years, I learned one thing.
+It’s not just visiting sights that makes a trip special and changes how travelers feel.
+It’s China’s ability to help you slow down, get back in touch with yourself, and find balance.

 If you’ve ever longed for a journey that nourishes both mind and body, let me introduce you to the lesser-known side of China: the world of tea, Tai Chi, and health resorts.